Mario Melvin Soto

 Strikeout artist Mario Soto spent a dozen years in the majors with the Cincinnati Reds and was one of baseball's top pitchers of the 1980s.
 He was in the top ten in Cy Young Award voting four times before coming down with injuries that ended his career at a fairly young age.

-Born in the Dominican Republic, Soto was signed by the Reds at a young age in 1973 and broke in with Cincinnati at age 21 in 1977.
+Born in the Dominican Republic, Soto was signed by the Reds at a 17 in 1973 and reached the big league club four years later in 1977.
 In the 1979 NLCS against the Pittsburgh Pirates, he threw two hitless innings of relief in what would be the only postseason appearance of his career.
 The following summer, he split his time between the bullpen and the rotation but still finished third in the National League with 182 strikeouts.

 The most similar player to Soto at age 31 is Chuck Finley.
 Since Finley went on from that point to win many more games, getting up to 200 victories, it is fair to say that Soto might have also gotten to 200 wins had injuries not prematurely ended his career.

 - 3-time NL All-Star (1982-1984)